The Best Smart Smoke / Carbon Monoxide Detectors and Monitors of 2019

 The major downside of this particular monitor is that it must be paired with the Abode Gateway, and the brand’s basic “Starter Kit” costs $199.
 However, if you already have the gateway or are interested in a DIY security system, this monitor would be a great choice.

-Onelink Safe and Sound
+First Alert Onelink Safe and Sound (Hardwired)

-Onelink Safe and Sound
+First Alert Onelink Safe and Sound (Hardwired)

 If you’re looking for a smart smoke and carbon monoxide detector that has tons of functionality, your best option may be the new Onelink Safe & Sound.
 Out of all the detectors we tested, this one has the most features, including push notifications, a built-in Bluetooth speaker, customizable night light, and Amazon Alexa functionality—yes, that’s right, it lets you give voice commands directly to your smoke detector.